 Finkle-a Buffett family friend-shares his perspective on Buffett's early life and business ventures.
 The book traces the entrepreneurial paths that shaped Buffett's career, from selling gum door-to-door during childhood to forming Berkshire Hathaway and developing it into a global conglomerate through the imaginative deployment of financial instruments and creative deal making.
 Finkle considers Buffett's investment methodology, management strategy, and personal philosophy on building a rewarding life in terms of entrepreneurship.
 He also zeros in on Buffett's longtime business partner, Charlie Munger, and his contributions to Berkshire's success.
-Finkle draws key lessons from Buffett's investors and how to overcome them.
+Finkle draws key lessons from Buffett's mistakes as well as his successes, using these failures to explore the ways behavioral biases can affect investors and how to overcome them.